VESA: DisplayHDR 2000 Doesn't Exist

 "Until the displayhdr.org website displays DisplayHDR 2000," VESA said, "any such logo usage should be assumed to be unapproved and deceptive."
 The organization also updated the DisplayHDR website's homepage with the same statement.

-That section does make it seem like DisplayHDR 2000 could debut eventually, but for now, the highest tier of HDR support recognized by VESA is DisplayHDR 1400.
+That section does make it seem like DisplayHDR 2000 could debut eventually, but for now, the highest tier of HDR support recognized by VESA is DisplayHDR 1400, which some of the best HDR monitors carry.
 (You can find more information on how it differs from other forms of HDR right here.)

 But a DisplayHDR 2000 certification probably isn't going to debut any time soon, if only because it would be awkward for VESA to release such a strongly worded statement about these logos right before the new certification is officially revealed.